 What supports are typically funded as early intervention?

-To be funded under early intervention, supports must meet the NDIS criteria of being reasonable and necessary.
+To be funded under early intervention, support must meet the NDIS criteria of being reasonable and necessary.
 This means they need to help the participant build their capacity, improve their function, or reduce the need for long-term support.

 Manage your clients at scale with Helcim